anharrington/handsonpython/rstP/loopsandtuples.rst

 choices.
 The ``shape`` object to be colored and the name used to describe the shape change: two changes in each part.
 Again tuples can store the changes of the form (shape, description).
-This is another place appropriate for a loop driven by tuples..
+This is another place appropriate for a loop driven by tuples.
 The (shape, description) tuples should be explicitly written into a list that can be called ``shapePairs``.
 We could easily extend the list shapePairs to allow more graphics objects to be colored.
 In the